orientnab/RL_DDPG_UnityReacher/README.md

 ## Solving the Environment
 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

+## Getting Started
+You can download the environment from one of the links below.
+You need only select the environment that matches your operating system.

+Option for Linux, Mac and Windows can be found in [Udacity Deep Reinforcement Learning repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control#getting-started).

+It is also possible to train the agent in AWS.
+Full instructions in the aforementioned repository.

+## Dependencies
+You will need in your system:
+- Jupyter
+- Pytorch
+- Numpy
+- Some extras such as Matplotlib

 ## Instructions
 Follow the instructions in `Continuous_Control.ipynb` to get started with training the agent.